 Regular exercise doesn’t only help with body image, though.
 It also teaches communication and leadership skills.
 These can subsequently help your child in an array of situations, making them less prone to feelings of anxiety.
-Good nutrition and regular hydration keep the body in mind in great health.
+Good nutrition, brain training through games like jigsaw puzzles, and regular hydration keep the body in mind in great health.
 Likewise, a balanced life promotes greater mental happiness.

 For example, controlled screen time can have a positive influence.
 As well as making the right choices for your son or daughter in the waking hours, you must not forget their sleep.
 Better sleep patterns will regulate hormones to support them on a biological level.

 Whether we like it or not, anxiety is a growing problem in modern society.
 And it impacts children on a far more frequent basis than we’d like to admit.
 It’s natural for kids to be scared of certain situations.
 If they are showing signs that they are becoming an anxious person, though, it’s vital that you tackle the problem right away.
 Otherwise, you will face an even bigger battle later on.